 Back when I began my SAP SD career, Sales and Distribution (SD), Materials Management (MM), Production Planning (PP), and FICO (Finance and Controlling) were referred to as modules.
-At some point, this changed, and they were called functional areas, but they were still easily identifiable as SD, MM, etc. at SAP conferences, ASUG website and so on.
+At some point, this changed, and they were called functional areas, but they were still easily identifiable as SD, MM, etc., at SAP conferences, on the ASUG website, and so on.

-At that time, my manager is sending me to an SAP SCM conference.
+Flash forward several years.
+My then manager is sending me to an SAP SCM conference.
 SCM?
 Supply Chain Management?
 I peruse the conference website for something – anything – that says “SD”.
 Nothing jumps out at me.
 I go to the conference and spend most of my time wandering the vendor booths, collecting logo-stamped squishy balls, flash drives, and pens, and then wanting to use said pens as weapons to ward off the aggressive badge scanners.

 It occurred to me that Reveal was likely a vendor at that SAP SCM conference I once begrudgingly attended.
 Had I not exercised some self-control, I might have stabbed my future boss with a pen.
 Huh … Small world.Tags: ovo® methodology, Reveal, Sales and Distribution, SAP, SAP APO, SAP CRM